|

 Métis Nation Cabinet President, Minister of Rights & Self-Government

-many states who are willing to champion the Declaration" said MNC President
+and the many states who are willing to champion the Declaration"

-government, in a stunning reversal of international human rights policy and
+minority government, in a stunning reversal of international human

 |